 The rustic mountain huts dotted along multiday hiking trails are another excellent option for open-air lovers.
 In addition to offering shelter for a good night's rest, the huts are a great place to strike up friendships with local hikers.
 The shared comradery that springs from braving the elements cuts through cultural and language barriers, and you'll soon find yourself chatting away in the eating areas, the communal (gender-separated) baths, and the large, shared sleeping spots.
 The huts typically offer stay-only rates as well as rates that include two meals.
 If you need a break during the day, some shelters—such as those on Mount Fuji—offer hourly prices.

-Hostels are also an excellent way to meet new people.
+Hostels are another excellent way to meet new people.
 Many hostels have a common room where staff and guests can relax and swap stories.
-These rooms tend to be well-stocked with maps, sightseeing pamphlets, and a makeshift library of travel books left behind by previous guests.
+These rooms tend to be well-stocked with maps, sightseeing pamphlets and a makeshift library of travel books left behind by previous guests.

 You'll also find a variety of reasonably priced, western-style hotels in the national parks.
 These hotels are often referred to as "business hotels" in Japan, but non-businesspeople can take advantage of their budget-friendly prices, too.
 Westerners may be surprised at how compact the rooms are, but they are well-designed and equipped with everything you need for a pleasant stay.